The overarching finite symmetry group of Kummer surfaces in the Mathieu group M_24: The complex geometry and the symmetries of K3 surfaces

 \subsection{Holomorphic symplectic automorphisms of K3 surfaces}

 In this subsection, we consider a K3 surface $X$ with a complex structure that is encoded in terms of a real $2$-dimensional oriented positive definite subspace $\Omega\subset H_2(X,\R)$ according to the Torelli Theorem \ref{torellithm}.
 We discuss the notion of \textsc{symplectic automorphisms}\footnote{Here, we follow the slightly misleading terminology which has become standard, by now.
 Note however that in Nikulin's original work such automorphisms are called \textsc{algebraic} \cite[Def.\ 0.2]{ni80b}, and that the definition of symplectic automorphisms does not refer to a symplectic structure on $X$.} and \textsc{holomorphic symplectic automorphisms} of $X$: \begin{definition} Consider a K3 surface $X$.
-A map $f\colon X\longrightarrow X$ of finite order is called a \textsc{symplectic automorphism} if and only if $f$ is biholomorphic.
+A map $f\colon X\longrightarrow X$ of finite order is called a \textsc{symplectic automorphism} if and only if $f$ is biholomorphic and the induced map $f_\ast\colon H_\ast(X,\R)\longrightarrow H_\ast(X,\R)$ leaves the complex structure $\Omega\subset H_\ast(X,\R)$ invariant.